lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 |10|P|P|P|P|All targets in one workspace|

 Wow, the complex table.
 What have I done in my project?
-I jump from the coupled part 10 to the least coupled number 1!
+I've jumped from the coupled #10 to the least coupled #1!

 Was it good or bad?